My King died.

 Victor chuckled and pushed a strand of his hair behind his left ear.

-“I came here to see how you are holding up.
-You may be a great actress, but I know fake tears when I see them.”
-He shrugged and reached out to place a hand on my shoulder.
+"I came here to see how you are holding up.
+You may be a great actress, but I know fake tears when I see them," he said, shrugging and reaching out to place a hand on my shoulder.